patrick-kidger/diffrax/docs/api/solver.md

     All of the classes implement the following interface specified by [`diffrax.AbstractSolver`][].

-    The exact details of this interface are only really useful if you're using the [Manual stepping](../usage/manual-stepping.md) interface; otherwise this is all just internal to the library.
+    The exact details of this interface are only really useful if you're using the [Manual stepping](../usage/manual-stepping.md) interface or defining your own solvers; otherwise this is all just internal to the library.

     ::: diffrax.AbstractSolver
         selection: